kaifishr/PyTorchRelevancePropagation/README.md

 ## Example LRP Projects

-There are currently three minimal LRP projects:
+There are currently three minimal LRP projects.

-- Per-image LRP
-- Real-time LRP
-- Interactive LRP

 These projects can be run using the following commands:

 ```bash
 python -m projects.per_image_lrp.main